designermiles7/HP-Probook-640-g1-big-sur-opencore/README.md

-# elitebook-2570p-big-sur-oc
+# probook-640-g1-big-sur-oc
-elitebook-2570p-big-sur open core files these are the files i used to boot big sur on my elitebook
+ probook-640-g1-big-sur open core files these are the files i used to boot big sur on my probook